smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref ACT >}}

 {{< lookup/cref name="ACT" text="ACT_BASKET_NULL" >}} is a special sentinel value for the spawner functions and cannot be expressed in the map format. {{< lookup/cref name="ACT" text="ACT_STAR_FLOAT" >}} has the value 32 in the [map format]({{< relref "map-format" >}}), and all other actor types follow sequentially.
 Map actor types below 32 are special actors, see {{< lookup/cref SPA >}}.

+{{< boilerplate/global-cref Actor >}}

+In more detail:

+* `sprite`: One of the {{< lookup/cref SPR >}} values, representing the base sprite type that this actor displays as.
+This is usually the most identifying characteristic of an the actor and the closest representation to the original actor type that was created.
+* `frame`: Holds the current frame number of the sprite that is in view.
+Some actors with complicated drawing needs will use other mechanisms to make this determination.
+* `x`: The horizontal position on the map where this actor is now located.
+* `y`: Similar to `x`, but in the vertical direction.
+* `forceactive`: An actor is considered "visible" if any portion of its sprite can be seen anywhere inside the scrolling game window.
+An actor's "active" state controls whether it thinks and moves, versus being paused and frozen in place.
+By default an actor is only active while it is visible, and activity stops as soon as it leaves the visible area.
+The "force active" flag overrides the visibility check and makes the actor permanently active.
+* `stayactive`: When enabled, causes an actor to enable its own "force active" flag once it has become visible for the first time.
+* `acrophile`: When enabled, informs the common actor-movement code that this actor should be willing to walk off ledges.
+Otherwise actors will treat such ledges as impassible terrain and turn around.
+Not all actors use the common movement code.
+* `weighted`: When enabled, indicates that the actor has "weight" and should automatically be pulled down by the force of gravity.
+Actors that float in the air (e.g. prizes and ceiling-mounted actors) must have this flag disabled to prevent falling, and actors that have complicated vertical movement behavior _may_ enable this flag to false to prevent the global gravity system from interfering.
+* `westfree`: For actors that use the common walking functionality, this is a flag variable that holds a nonzero value if movement is permitted in the western direction, or zero if that movement is blocked.
+Some complex/non-walking actors repurpose these as additional `data` fields.
+* `eastfree`: Similar to `westfree`, but in the eastern direction.
+* `data1`--`data5`: Internal data specific to each tick function's needs.
+There are no simple generalizations about what these members contain or how they should be interpreted; these would be explained on the page specific to the tick function in question.
+* `dead`: When true, indicates that this actor was once active on the map but has since been destroyed or picked up.
+It will never come back from this state and the processing functions will unconditionally skip it.
+The slot containing this actor may be overwritten with a newly-created actor.
+* `falltime`: Holds a value that represents how long this actor has been in a falling state.
+Influences the fall speed and some actors' behavior.
+* `hurtcooldown`: Holds a decrementing, nonzero value after an actor has been injured (but not destroyed) by the player or some other force.
+Prevents actors from taking too much damage in too short a time, similar to {{< lookup/cref playerHurtCooldown >}} for the player's protection.
+* `tickfunc`: A pointer to one of the C functions that contains the actor's per-tick behavior and movement code.
+Many actors share tick functions, and generally use the sprite type or one of the data fields to differentiate the underlying actor types.

 {{< boilerplate/global-cref BACKDROP_HEIGHT >}}